-Budgeted expenditures for 2023 have increased over the actual 2022 expenditures due mainly to increases in operating costs.
-The City does not anticipate entering into any major land acquisitions for economic development purposes in fiscal year 2022-2023.
+Budgeted expenditures for 2024 have increased over the actual 2023 expenditures due mainly to increases in operating costs.
+The city does not anticipate entering into any major land acquisitions for economic development purposes in fiscal year 2023-2024.

-The City is currently upgrading its septage receiving station for the Water and Sewer Utility system to ensure that it can better meet the demand of customers.
+The City is continuing to upgrade its septage receiving station for the Water and Sewer Utility system to ensure that it can better meet the demand of customers.
+The project is estimated to be completed in fiscal year 2024.